Chapter 29 : Chapter Twenty-Nine - Avrille

 “You’ll probably want a coat,” he said, as he fetched his own black suede frockcoat from a hook near the door.
 I was still feeling sleepy-eyed, so I tried to Conjure my spring jacket without even taking out my wand.
 The fact that I actually managed to made me wake up a little.
 Severus graced me with an impressed nod as we bundled up.

 Severus walked over to the mantel and held out the urn of Floo powder to me.
 “To the Shack, for the moment,” he said.
 I took a pinch of powder.
 “Go on ahead.
 I’ll be right behind you.”

-Shrugging my shoulders, I followed his instructions and, after tossing in the powder, stepped into the pleasantly warm green flames.
-Stepping out of the Floo was not quite as pleasant.
-Though, as I got my bearings, it seemed the Shrieking Shack was actually marginally warmer than Severus’s rooms had been.
+Shrugging my shoulders, I followed his instructions and, after tossing in the powder, stepped into the pleasantly warm, green flames.
+Stepping out of the Floo was not quite as enjoyable, though as I got my bearings, it seemed the Shrieking Shack was actually marginally warmer than Severus’s rooms had been.
 I waited with my arms wrapped tightly around myself, and a few moments later, Severus appeared beside me.